Radio Vogošća

 Radio Vogošća is a Bosnian local public radio station, broadcasting from Vogošća, Bosnia and Herzegovina.

 Radio Vogošća was launched on 18 July 1996 by the municipal council of Vogošća.
 This radio station broadcasts a variety of programs such as music, local news, talk shows and sport.
-Program is mainly produced in Bosnian language and it is also available in Sarajevo and Sarajevo Canton region.
+The programs are mainly produced in Bosnian language.
+The station is also available in Sarajevo and Sarajevo Canton region.

 Estimated number of potential listeners of Radio Vogošća is around 386,197.
-Radiostation is also available via Bosnian IPTV platform Moja TV on channel 189.
+The radio station is also available via Bosnian IPTV platform Moja TV on channel 189.

 TV Vogošća is also part of public municipality services.

 Frequencies

-The program is currently broadcast at one frequency:
+The programs are currently broadcast on one frequency: